-Germany to Force Internet Providers to Hand Over Data on 'Hate Speech' Suspects
+Germany to Force Net Providers to Hand Over 'Hate Speech' Suspect Data

-Angela Merkel’s government is preparing a new bill that will force internet service providers to hand over data, including passwords, of those accused of engaging in hate speech online.
+Angela Merkel’s government is preparing a new bill that will force Internet Service Providers (ISPs) to hand over data, including passwords, of those accused of engaging in “hate speech” online.

 Minister of Justice Christine Lambrecht, a member of the Social Democrats (SPD), is preparing the bill, which will force service providers, email hosts, online retailers, and others to give the government the usernames, passwords, IP addresses, and more of suspects, MDR reports.